Rajeevan2002/Trade-Management-System-using-Corda/README.md

 1. Open the Corda Application in IntelliJ IDEA.
 2. Now Open the Command prompt in the Corda Application.
 3. Use “gradlew clean deployNodes”command.
-    a.
-Nodes are built on the Cordapp installed on them.
+    "*" Nodes are built on the Cordapp installed on them.
 4. Go to the “build/nodes” folder.
     a.
 A folder for each generated node
     b.
 A runnodes shell script for running all the nodes simultaneously on OSX